 Last week Anthony Stephen Fauci, a well-known American physician and immunologist, told Newsweek that it is quite possible that the COVID-19 vaccine becomes a required travel vaccine when visiting other countries.
 “There are going to be individual institutions that I’m sure are going to mandate it” Fauci said.

-The latest news on COVID-19 vaccination for travel purposes after publication of this article:
+The latest news on COVID-19 vaccination for travel purposes, in particular countries re-opening their borders for tourists who have been vaccinated, after publication of this article: